 NURS 1103.
 Mental Health Nursing.
 A five- semester- hour course placed in the second semester of the nursing sequence.
 It includes three hours of class and six hours of clinical each week.
 The course is intended to provide basic knowledge and skills necessary to meet the needs of mental health clients.
 Emphasis is placed on the students' use of oral communication with clients in both one-to-one and group settings.
 Dynamics of adaptive and maladaptive behaviors are considered.
 Knowledge of Maslow's Hierarchy of Needs and Erikson's Stages of Development are utilized to assess client needs.
 Students are expected to use critical thinking in essential nursing roles to provide care for clients in community health settings.
 Clinical experiences will be with mental health clients in acute, residential and community agencies including day treatment centers and substance abuse centers.
 Prerequisites: Completion of PSI background check and drug screening.
 Current health insurance and current physical examination, PPD and immunizations.
 Current CPR certification or concurrent enrollment in a CPR class approved by the American Heart Association or American Red Cross including infant, child and adult.
 Completion of NURS 1100 and 1101, BIOL 2210K and PSYC 1101 with grades of "C" or better.
 Completion of or concurrent enrollment in BIOL 2211K.
-3-6-5 knowledge and skills obtained in the licensed practical nurse education.
+3-6-5

+NURS 1104.
+Career Mobility for LPNs to RNs.
+A 10- semester- hour course placed in the summer semester of the nursing sequence.
+There are eight hours of class and six hours of laboratory experience weekly.
+The course provides for advanced placement of the licensed practical nurse in the associate degree nursing program and builds upon the previous knowledge and skills obtained in the licensed practical nurse education.
 New concepts and skills will be introduced upon which sequential study will be developed.
 The concepts of Adaptation; Developmental Stages; Basic Needs Theory; Critical Thinking; Health-Illness Environment; Promotion, Maintenance, and Restoration of Health; and the Role Functions of the Associate Degree Nurse are introduced as the framework of the curriculum.
 Emphasis is placed on the use of critical thinking to meet the needs of clients in the practice of mental health nursing and medical-surgical nursing.
 Emphasis is placed on the students' use of verbal communications with adult clients in both one-to-one and group settings.
 Clinical experiences will be with mental health clients in acute, residential and community agencies including day treatment centers and substance abuse centers.
 Other clinical experiences will utilize campus labs, case studies and simulated learning experiences.
 Prerequisites: Completion of PSI background check and drug screening.
 Current health insurance and current physical examination, PPD and immunizations.
 Current CPR certification or concurrent enrollment in a CPR class approved by the American Heart Association or American Red Cross including infant, child and adult.
 Completion of all learning support requirements.
 Completion of BIOL 2210K, BIOL 2211K, and PSYC 1101 with grades of "C" or better.
 Completion of, with grades of "C" or better, or concurrent enrollment in BIOL 2215K and PSYC 2103.
 Completion of a minimum of 27 semester credit hours of required general education courses with grades of "C" or better.
-8-6-10
+8-6-I0